Code-Institute-Submissions/soundkissstudio/README.md

 Since the logo continues to exist on albums and online media that refers to the studio, I wanted to continue using it.
 Even though now I’d choose a rebrand, it still is distinctive and as a graphic, also provides nice contrast to the website’s photo media.

-### Photo media

-I commissioned Toto Kuo, a photographer friend, to take photos at various points during the evolution of the studio and these I’ve utilised for the included photo media.

-Other images include my backstage photo by Sundance Lee, and my on stage concert shot by YC Lin (<https://blueballoonstudio.blogspot.com/>).

 ## Visual Hierarchy

 This site is designed so that the top area presents representative elements of all the page has to offer, minimising the need for cursory scrolling.